 One can see that EDTMC(G) is constructed from DTMC(G) as follows.
-For each state of DTMC(G), we remove a possible self-loop associated with it and then normalize the probabilities of the remaining transitions from the state.
-Thus, EDTMC(G) and DTMC(G) differ only by existence of self-loops and magnitudes of the probabilities of the remaining transitions.
+For each state of DTMC(G), we remove a possible self-loop with probability less than 1, associated with it and then normalize the probabilities of the remaining transitions from the state.
+Thus, EDTMC(G) and DTMC(G) differ only by existence of self-loops with probability less than 1 and magnitudes of the probabilities of the remaining transitions.
 Hence, EDTMC(G) and DTMC(G) have the same communication classes of states and EDTMC(G) is irreducible iff DTMC(G) is so.
 Since both EDTMC(G) and DTMC(G) are finite, they are positive recurrent.
 Thus, in case of irreducibility, each of them has a single stationary PMF.
 Note that both EDTMC(G) and DTMC(G) or just one of them may be periodic, thus having a unique stationary distribution, but no steady-state (limiting) one.
 For example, it may happen that EDTMC(G) is periodic while DTMC(G) is aperiodic due to self-loops associated with some states of the latter.
 The states of SMC(G) are classified using EDTMC(G), hence, SMC(G) is irreducible (positive recurrent, aperiodic) iff EDTMC(G) is so.